 3 Things to Remember When Mother’s Day Is Hard

-I know, because I’ve been there.
-I sat through 8 childless Mother’s Day church services after my first miscarriage, 3 of which my husband and I were waiting to meet the child we had been been matched with via international adoption.
+I’ve been there.
+I sat through 8 childless Mother’s Day church services after my first miscarriage.

-By my 8th childless Mother’s Day, I wanted to attend a new church for the day, if only to be a chameleon in the crowd, unsusceptible to the sympathetic looks and knowing glances of people who knew my heart was broken.
+By year 8, I wanted to attend a new church for the day.
+I wanted to be anonymous, unsusceptible to the sympathetic looks and knowing glances of people who knew my heart was broken.

-I had begged God to give me my son by Mother’s Day, but the answer was no.
+I had begged God to give me a child by Mother’s Day, but the answer for 8 years was no.

 1. I am not alone.

-Not only do statistics about miscarriage, stillbirth, and infertility reveal a lot of aching hearts (i.e., 1 in 5 pregnancies ends in miscarriage), but the Bible bears witness to dozens of women who grieved the loss of or inability to have children.
+Not only do statistics about miscarriage, stillbirth, and infertility reveal a lot of aching hearts (i.e., 1 in 5 pregnancies ends in miscarriage), but the Bible bears witness to dozens of women who grieved the loss of/inability to have children.

-Though hope deferred makes the heart sick (Proverbs 13:12), it needn’t make us feel abandoned.
+Hope deferred makes the heart sick (Proverbs 13:12).
+But a broken heart isn’t the same as an abandoned one.
 You are not alone.
-Not only is God with you, but you stand with a host of women who have walked or are walking the same path.
+Not only is God with you, but you stand with a long line of strong women who have walked or are walking the same path.

 2. I am not in limbo.